Establishing a New Scholarship

 Funded scholarships must have substantial initial commitments (normally $10,000) such as division/section funds, pledges from a corporate sponsor, individual donor, or bequest.
 Proposal should identify donors, amounts, and status of commitments.
 Actual transmittal of funds should not be made until the scholarship is approved by the ANS BOD.

-NOTE: Earnings are based on a three-year running average and impact the fully funded amount needed to award a scholarship.
-Please check with the ANS Director of Finanace for the current fully funded amount level.
+NOTE: Earnings are based on a three-year running average and impact the fully-funded amount needed to award a scholarship.

 - Plans for award of scholarship until sufficient fund level is achieved